 - Turning circle – Does your garden have a lot of trees or winding paths?
 If so, you may want to look for a sit-on lawn mower with a ‘zero turning circle’, so it can achieve a close cut.

 - Mulching function – Some ride-on lawn mowers collect grass clippings in a large bag, while ‘mulching’ ones cut them into tiny pieces and spray them back out onto the ground.
 Most people prefer mowers with a ‘mulching’ function, as they involve less work and fertilise the grass.
+Don't miss our round up of specifically mulching mowers.

 - Transmission – Ride-on lawn mowers with hydrostatic transmission tend to be more expensive than those with manual systems, but they offer better control and are generally simpler to use.